Securitate: Method

 The Securitate's presence was so ubiquitous that it was believed one out of four Romanians was an informer.
-In truth, the Securitate deployed one agent or informer for every 43 Romanians, which was still large enough to make it practically impossible for dissidents to organize.
+In truth, the Securitate deployed one agent or informer for every 43 Romanians, which was still a high enough proportion to make it practically impossible for dissidents to organize.
 The regime deliberately fostered this sense of ubiquity, believing that the fear of being watched was sufficient to bend the people to Ceaușescu's will.
 For example, one shadow group of dissidents limited itself to only three families; any more than that would have attracted Securitate attention.
 In truth, the East German Stasi was even more ubiquitous than the Securitate; counting informers, the Stasi had one spy for every 6.5 East Germans.

+During the period 1980–1989, the Securitate recruited over 200,000 informants, the largest number in its history, and about a third of the estimated number of 650,000 collaborators dating back to 1948; in 1989 alone, more than 25,000 recruitments were carried out.
+According to CNSAS data, of those 200,000 new recruits, 158,000 were men.
+About 30,200 had higher education and more than 4,300 were students.
+Most collaborators came from the education area, approximately 8,500, and in second place were members of the clergy, almost 4,200.
+More than 3,600 doctors and nurses were informants, and 800 came from the legal professions.
+In the arts sector, over 1,000 recruits included 110 actors, 50 directors, 120 artists, 410 instrumentalists, 210 painters, and 55 sculptors.
+Less than 5% of the number of new informants (about 8,500) came from rural areas.

 Downfall

 After Ceaușescu was ousted, the new authorities replaced the Securitate with a few special and secret services like the SRI (Romanian Intelligence Service) (with internal tasks such as counterespionage), the SIE (Foreign Intelligence Service), the SPP (Protection and Guard Service) (the former Directorate V), the STS (Special Telecommunications Service) (the former General Directorate for Technical Operations), etc.

 Today, the National Council for the Study of the Securitate Archives (abbreviated CNSAS, for Consiliul Național pentru Studierea Arhivelor Securității) "is the authority that administrates the archives of the former communist secret services in Romania and develops educational programs and exhibitions with the aim of preserving the memories of victims of the communist regime."